jaffaszt/CodeEngineWorkshop/workshop/README.md

 4. Enter your IBM Cloud credentials when prompted.
   **Note:** If you have a federated ID, use `ibmcloud login --sso` to log in to the IBM Cloud CLI.
 Enter your user name, and use the provided URL in your CLI output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.

-3. Select an account Enter a number : `your account probably 1  `  ( **not** the DTE account )
+3. Select an account Enter a number : `2.
+Advowork (e2b54d0c3bbe4180b1ee63a0e2a7aba4) <-> 1840867  `  ( **not** not you  account )
-4. Target a resource group by running the following command `ibmcloud target -g default`
+4. Target a resource group by running the following command `ibmcloud target -g advowork`
-5. Create a project `ibmcloud ce project create --name myproj`
+5. Create a project `ibmcloud ce project create --name xxxxxx` (**where xxxxxx*** is a uniqe name like your account name , use only small letters, this is due to the fact that we all share the same account for this lab)
 6. Go to https://cloud.ibm.com/docs/codeengine?topic=codeengine-deploy-app-tutorial and start with" **Tutorial: Deploying applications step 1** and then you may run all the other tutorials.